I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bdasup/ns-bdasup-_bda_pin_pairing.md

 Number of joints in the <b>pTopologyJoints</b> array.

-`ulInputPin`

-Index of the element in the zero-based array of pin types (KSPIN_DESCRIPTOR_EX array) that indicates the input pin of the pair.

-`ulOutputPin`

-Index of the element in the zero-based array of pin types (KSPIN_DESCRIPTOR_EX array) that indicates the output pin of the pair.
+`pTopologyJoints`

+Array of joint values.
+The value given to a joint corresponds to the index of an element in a array of template connections (KSTOPOLOGY_CONNECTION or BDA_TEMPLATE_CONNECTION array).
+A topology joint marks the point in the template topology where control of nodes switches from the input pin to the output pin.
+Those nodes that occur upstream of the topology joint are controlled through the input pin.
+Those nodes that occur downstream of the topology joint are controlled through the output pin.

 ## Requirements